 2. Planning, creating, and posting social media content

-Content powers your social media marketing, whether you’re sharing blog posts, launching ads, or posting videos.
+Content powers your social media marketing.
+Whether you’re sharing blog posts, launching ads, or posting videos, there are multiple types of social media content you can share.
 You need to provide your audience with content to interact with — that’s how you engage your followers.

 As a part of planning your strategy, answer the following questions:

 - What content does my target audience respond to on social media?